Bor-Code/FuzzyThreatAnalyzer/README.md

 This project is designed for educational and portfolio purposes.

 It does not replace professional malware analysis tools, sandbox systems, EDR products, or threat intelligence platforms.

+---

+> [!WARNING]
+> This project was developed with the assistance of artificial intelligence.
+I'm open to your ideas, suggestions, and feedback.
+> 📧 non.mrbora@gmail.com